How to Make Freezer Meals the Easy Way

 1. Immediately cooked all four pounds of pasta for the Ham Broccoli Bake.
 While the pasta was cooking I cubed the ham and chopped the broccoli.
 As soon as the pasta was cooked, I assembled three meals worth of Ham Broccoli Bake.

 2. Once those were done, I assembled three pans of lasagna.
 You do not need to pre-cook the noodles, simply add a layer of sauce to the bottom of the lasagna pan.
-Layer: sauce, pasta, cheese mixture and meat.
+Layer: sauce, pasta, cheese mixture, and meat.
 Easy!

 3. I used a second burner on the stove to cook beans.
 You do not need to soak beans overnight!
 Simply add an extra hour of boiling.
-I put Tucker to work chopping the three pounds of sausage that were going into the Spicy Red Beads and Chicken Gumbo.
+I put Tucker to work chopping the three pounds of sausage that was going into the Spicy Red Beads and Chicken Gumbo.

 4. I placed two whole chickens in the crockpot for the Chicken Gumbo.
-I had the kids chop celery, carrots and pepper for the gumbo.
+I had the kids chop celery, carrots, and pepper for the gumbo.